University of Maryland Medical Center Center for Addiction Medicine

 University of Maryland Medical Center Center for Addiction Medicine - Baltimore, MD

 University Of Maryland Medical Center Center For Addiction Medicine is a detox and addiction treatment facility located at 880 Linden Avenue, Cam in the 21201 zip code of Baltimore, MD.
-As a detox center, it offers alcohol detox, benzodiazepines detox and opioid detox.
-The treatment program at University Of Maryland Medical Center Center For Addiction Medicine includes intensive outpatient treatment, outpatient detoxification and outpatient methadone/suboxone treatment.
+As a detox center, it offers benzodiazepines detox, alcohol detox and opioid detox.
+The treatment program at University Of Maryland Medical Center Center For Addiction Medicine includes general outpatient treatment, intensive outpatient treatment and outpatient detoxification.
 It accepts men and women into their treatment and detox program.

 Address: 880 Linden Avenue, CAM, Baltimore, MD 21201